 Comparitech SupportScore

-Based on our multi-point analysis of the key signals for effective customer and product support, Atera received an 84/100 SupportScore.
+Based on our multi-point analysis of the key signals for effective customer and product support, Atera received an 8.4/10 SupportScore.
 This score reflects the company’s rapid growth in size, revenue, and self-service support documentation.
-As the company grows, we expect to see its revenue expand even further, giving it more flexibility to boost the level of support for its employees (the company’s weakest area) within our SupportScore analysis.
+As the company grows, we expect to see its revenue expand even further, giving it more flexibility to boost it’s relationship with its employees, the weakest area we found for Atera within our SupportScore analysis.

 Overall, the company’s weakest areas are also exceptionally common for a company experiencing rapid growth.
 With its customer base spanning SMBs and Enterprise businesses, Atera can likely provide a good level of support for most businesses.